Dr. Silberg will use a gentle laser which reacts with the water present in your gums, resulting in beautifully even colored gums.

 - Poor Dental Hygiene: If you have a longstanding history of not caring for your teeth, your gums might show your past transgressions.
 Gums can become red, inflamed, or permanently discolored because of past infections or scarring.

 - Ethnicity: People with dark skin are the patients who are most commonly affected by dark or splotchy gums.
 Some patients can have a surplus of melanin in the skin and other soft tissues, making your gums look dark and unhealthy.

 - Personal Habits: Habits like smoking or chewing tobacco can also discolor your gums.
 Although bleaching is effective against damaged, discolored tissues, the problem won’t be completely resolved unless you change your ways.
-If you have signs of gum disease please do come in and make an appointment to see what Dr. Silberg will recommend as a treatment.
+If you have signs of gum disease please do come in and make an appointment to see what Dr. Silberg or Dr. Roll will recommend as a treatment.

 - Medications: Unfortunately, some medications can alter people’s oral tissues.
 If you have taken a medication that makes your gums dark, laser depigmentation can help.
 However, if you continue to take the medication, the procedure might have to be repeated in the future.

 Laser gum depigmentation is incredibly effective.
-Dr. Silberg will use a gentle laser that reacts with the water present in your gums to even out the color.
+We will use a gentle laser that reacts with the water present in your gums to even out the color.
 Although it might seem painful to let a dentist zap your gum with a laser, it’s actually a largely painless procedure.
 It can also be comforting to know that it is a simple and fast recovery.
 The procedure can usually be completed in a single visit.